-The term relative is defined by the Mental Health Act as a list.
+Section 26 of the Mental Health Act explains who can be your nearest relative (NR).
+You can’t choose your NR.
+The term ‘relative’ is defined by the Mental Health Act as a list.
 The list is below.
-The general rule is that the NR will be the person who comes highest on the list, however, there are other rules that may affect who the NR will be.
+The general rule is that your NR will be the person who comes highest on the list, but there are other rules that may affect who your NR will be.

 1. Husband, wife or civil partner

 7. Uncle or aunt

 Men and women are equal.
 If there are 2 people who could be the NR, the eldest person would be the NR.
 For example, mother and father.

 What else can affect who the NR is?

 The NR must be 18 or over, unless he or she is your husband, wife, civil partner or parent.